-- a.
-The financial literacy, integrity, and reputation of board members enhance credibility of the regulation and oversight of the auditing profession.
+a.
+The financial literacy, integrity, and reputation of Board members enhance credibility of the regulation and oversight of the auditing profession.
 Inspections by the PCAOB act as a highly visible enforcement mechanism, hopefully leading to higher quality audits.
-Furthermore, information that is learned through the inspection process can be used as a basis for modifying and enhancing auditing standards. - b.
+Further, information that is learned through the inspection process can be used as a basis for modifying and enhancing auditing standards.

+^{© 2015} Cengage Learning.
+All Rights Reserved.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part.

+b.
 These sections improve auditor independence by separating consulting and auditing by the same audit firm.
-The partner rotation requirement ensures that a "fresh set of eyes" will be responsible for oversight on the engagement. - c.
-The "cooling-off" period helps to avoid conflicts of interest between top members of the engagement team and the client.
-By requiring a cooling-off period, an auditor will not be unduly influenced (or appear to be unduly influenced) by the possibility of high-level employment with the client. - d.
+The partner rotation requirement ensures that a "fresh set of eyes" will be responsible for oversight on the engagement.

+c.
+The "cooling off" period helps to avoid conflicts of interest between top members of the engagement team and the client.
+By requiring a cooling off period, an auditor will not be unduly influenced (or appear to be unduly influenced) by the possibility of high-level employment with the client.

+d.
 Audit committees clearly serve the role of the "client" of the auditor.
 They act as surrogates for the shareholders who are the actual audit client.
 They act as the liaison between management and the external auditor.
 By being independent, they gain credibility and ensure that the external auditor can rely on them to perform their governance role.
-By requiring that audit committees can hire their own attorneys and by ensuring that they have adequate monetary resources, the external auditor has confidence that they will act as truly independent monitors of management. - e.
-The certification requirements of the Sarbanes Oxley Act of 2002 help address the risk of fraud by forcing the CEO and CFO to take internal controls and high quality financial reporting seriously.
-The Act requires the CEO and CFO to affirmatively sign the financial statements.
-As such, they will likely require individuals below them to provide assurance that those departments or organizational units are each committed to internal controls and high quality financial reporting as well.
+By requiring that audit committees can hire their own attorneys and by ensuring that they have adequate monetary resources, the external auditor has confidence that they will act as truly independent monitors of management.

+e.
+The certification requirements help address the risk of fraud by forcing the CEO and CFO to take internal controls and high quality financial reporting seriously.
+By forcing them to sign, they will likely require individuals below them to provide assurance that those departments or organizational units are each committed to internal controls and high quality financial reporting as well.
 Of course, a signature is just a signature!
 So, the likelihood that a CFO who is committing fraud will certify falsely is probably 100%.
-Thus, this mechanism is not without practical flaws. - f.
-It addresses off-balance sheet transactions and special purpose entities, which were the main mechanisms used to conduct the Enron fraud. - g.
+Thus, this mechanism is not without practical flaws.

+f.
+It addresses off-balance sheet transactions and special purpose entities, which were the main mechanisms used to conduct the Enron fraud.

+g.
 A strong internal control system is critical to preventing fraud.
-These sections of the Sarbanes-Oxley Act mandate the disclosure of weak internal controls, thereby providing a strong motivation to managers to ensure that controls are effective.
-By requiring external auditor assurance on management's assessment, financial statement users can believe in management's assertions about controls. - h.
+These sections of Sarbanes-Oxley Act mandate the disclosure of weak internal controls, thereby providing a strong motivation to managers to ensure that controls are effective.
+By requiring external auditor assurance on management's assessment, financial statement users can believe in management's assertions about controls.

+h.
 One member of the audit committee needs to be a financial expert to ensure that there is the knowledge necessary on the audit committee to critically evaluate management's financial reporting and internal control choices.
 Without that knowledge, the committee may be unduly influenced by management's preferences.

+i.
+It imposes strict penalties for destroying documents, which was an element in the downfall of Andersen.

+^{© 2015} Cengage Learning.
+All Rights Reserved.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part.

 No, nonpublic organizations are not required to abide by the Sarbanes-Oxley Act.
-However, many organizations view these requirements as "best practice," and so nonpublic organizations sometimes voluntarily adhere to certain requirements of the Sarbanes-Oxley Act.
+However, many organizations view these requirements as "best practice" and so nonpublic organizations sometimes adhere to certain requirements of the Sarbanes-Oxley Act voluntarily.